Yid1331/Coding3_FinalProject/README.md

 ## 02 Design and Development Processes

 ### 1.Select, download, process datasets
-I chose five different stages in person's life, the representative objects of childhood, adolescence, youth, middle age, and old age, namely Ferrari Lego toys, books, briefcases, wedding dresses, and clocks.
-After that, I used [Jeff Heaton](https://www.youtube.com/watch?v=9sBQqlTtQ2k)'s method to download 5 sets of 512 * 512 px images representing items on the flickr website, each set of 200 images.
+I chose five different stages in person's life, childhood, adolescence, youth, middle age, and old age.The corresponding representative items are Ferrari Lego toys, books, briefcases, wedding dresses, and clocks.
+After that, I used [Jeff Heaton](https://www.youtube.com/watch?v=9sBQqlTtQ2k)'s method to download 5 sets of 512 * 512 px images representing items on the [flickr](https://www.flickr.com/) website, each set of 200 images.
 After that, the obviously incorrect pictures are deleted, and the following 5 sets of data sets are formed.

 ![dataset](https://user-images.githubusercontent.com/81423727/174593552-774e7a0e-3c0f-4277-9be6-f525ae2175c1.jpg)

 ### 2.Train Dataseet

-I chose the [StyleGAN2](https://colab.research.google.com/drive/1_fenx2FKJAHEPmg-ceBdxEY2TsesnTq-) model to train my datasets.Each set of data was trained for about three hours.After training, I set six generated images, and generate this process as a video to achieve the effect of image transformation.
+**StyleGAN2** is more in line with the effect of the image transform I want to generate.
+And he can generate higher resolution images.
+I chose the [StyleGAN2](https://colab.research.google.com/drive/1_fenx2FKJAHEPmg-ceBdxEY2TsesnTq-) model to train my datasets.Each set of data was trained for about three hours.After training, I used this model to generate the 5 representative objects and images I wanted.

 ![Screenshot_7](https://user-images.githubusercontent.com/81423727/174599050-fbc09697-6f05-46c7-b9ca-21fd5a796fe0.png)